 You may also not have symptoms if the tumour is just in your digestive system, as any hormones it produces will be broken down by your liver.

-If symptoms do develop, they tend to be fairly general and can be easily mistaken for signs of other illnesses.
+If symptoms do develop, they tend to be general and can be easily mistaken for signs of other illnesses.

 Symptoms may result from both the tumour itself and from any hormones it releases into the bloodstream.